kstrafe/Cxy/documentation/rationale.md

 # Introduction #
 To make a new programming language we need to start looking somewhere.
-We start off looking at history.
+We start looking at history.
 Throughout the short history of programming we've seen languages come and go.
-Ideas spring to life, and subsequently die.
+Ideas born, and then die.
-There is a constant evolution: an evolution of the languages.
+There is a constant evolution: the evolution of the languages.
 As languages evolve, so do computers.
 Nathan's first law says `software is a gas` ( as the computing power expands, so does the software's computing requirements).
 Programming languages have followed Nathan's first law.
-A language that mitigates tedious operations from the programmer to the computer can be called `higher leveled` than a language that does not.
+A language that mitigates tedious operations from the programmer to the computer is called `higher leveled` than a language that does not.

 Some languages, like C++, may use abstractions that do not incur a run-time overhead.
 A good example of this are what we call "templates" in C++.
 A template basically generates code (Not exactly, but this will be understandable for the non-c++ crowd).
-Sometimes though, C++ compilers perform a long time processing templates during compile-time.
+Sometimes though, C++ compilers spend a long time processing templates during compile-time.

 Other languages like Python or JavaScript dynamically (during run-time) abstract